-The Republican Party is still the most viable option for pushing a national conservative agenda.
-It is also the biggest liability American conservatives face.
+The Republican Party is still the most viable force for pushing a national conservative agenda.
+It is also the biggest liability faced by American conservatism.

 Stop complaining.
 Surviving Trump and the Republicans isn’t hard.
 If you read this post you will get some valuable tips to get you through the next eight years.
 You were hoping it would only be four?
 Then you really need to take these survival tips to heart.